 When we finally arrived in Venice Beach, it was nearly sunset.
 Our hotel room at Boutique 444 was really cute, and very clean, though it was obvious (to me, at least) that it hadn’t been cleaned since last season; there was a thin layer of dust on nearly everything.
 Not a big deal, of course; it would turn out to be one of my favorite places we stayed during the entire trip, even though the bed was the most uncomfortable I’ve ever slept on in my life.

 After we claimed our rooms and they put on their swimsuits, we headed down to the beach.
 I tried to tell them that 60 degree weather does not make for a comfortable swim, but they were convinced it would be warm enough.
-While they swam in the freezing cold water, I began my obsession with the bird in the first picture.
-In between the 100+ photos I took of The Bird™, I managed to take a few other pictures as well:
+While they swam in the freezing cold water, I began my obsession with The Bird™.
+In between the 100+ photos I took of him, I managed to take a few other pictures as well:

 The day ended with dinner at a place called Plancha Tacos.
 I had the fish burrito, which was amazing, and I definitely recommend you give it a try if you’re ever in Venice or Beverly Hills (their other location).

-As an American, I can get a pretty good taco any time I want, even in my home state of Michigan; Mexican Town in Detroit might be small, but the food is top notch.
+As an American, I can have a good taco any time, even in my home state of Michigan; Mexican Town in Detroit might be small, but the food is top notch.
 Tacos aren’t exactly common fare in Germany, or particularly good if you can find them, so my husband’s friends were pretty excited about all of the taco (and burger) options.
 Let’s just say these weren’t the first tacos we had during our two weeks with them, and they definitely wouldn’t be the last.